-Take inspiration from these restaurant commercials that have successfully communicated their restaurant branding, distinctive values, and identity to their target audience.
+Take inspiration from these restaurant commercials that successfully communicated their branding, distinctive values, and identity to their target audience.

 The 2-minute video makes you want to cry.
 Food and family will always go together, as this advertisement demonstrates.

-In the UK, the major demographic target audience for Domino’s fast-food franchise is between the ages of 25 and 45.
+In the UK, Domino’s fast-food franchises’ major demographic target audience is between the ages of 25 and 45.

 The majority of individuals who would end up buying a pizza for whatever reason are the target demographic for Domino’s impactful advertising.

 Source: Domino’s Pizza

 Van Leeuwen Ice Cream

 You may have never heard of Van Leeuwen Ice Cream, but they use geo-targeted ads to get new customers into their shop.

 The New York-based ice cream shop implemented a campaign that allowed customers to make mobile payments through the PayPal app.
 In order to perform the transaction, customers were obviously required to install the shop’s app on their smartphone and link it to their PayPal account.